Retikatelang23/Password-Generator/README.md

 Password strength is ensured by utilizing a secure random number generator.
 The application provides instant feedback to the user based on the selected options.
 Cross-browser compatibility is maintained for a wide range of modern web browsers.

+# Demo
+You can try out the live demo of the Password Generator https://my-password-generator2.netlify.app/